-The Company's business activities, together with the factors likely to affect its future development and position, are set out in the Strategic Report on pages 1 to 50.
-The Company's principal activity is that of a holding company of its subsidiaries and the operation of the UK treasury function on behalf of the Group.
+The Company's business activities, together with the factors likely to affect its future development and position, are set out in the Strategic Report on pages 1 to 23.

-The Company statement of financial position presents net current liabilities of £94.7 million as at 31 December 2022.
+The Company statement of financial position presents net current liabilities of £602.0 million as at 31 December 2022.
 The Company financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-The Company is the parent company of the Scottish Power Limited Group which is a significant component of Iberdrola, one of the world's largest integrated utilities groups.
-The Company operates the UK treasury function which works closely with Iberdrola to manage the Company's and the Group's funding requirements, which are reviewed and adjusted on a regular basis using a mixture of external funding and funding provided via Iberdrola, through the global treasury function.
+The Company is the parent company of the Scottish Power UK plc Group which, is a significant component of Iberdrola, one of the world's largest integrated utilities.
+The Company participates in a UK treasury function operated by the Company's immediate parent undertaking, Scottish Power Limited.
+The UK treasury function works closely with Iberdrola to manage the Company's and the Group's funding requirements, which are reviewed and adjusted on a regular basis using a mixture of external funding and funding provided via Iberdrola through the global treasury function.

 For the purposes of the directors' assessment of the Company's going concern position and to satisfy them of the Company's ability to pay its liabilities as they fall due, the directors have prepared a Company statement of cash flows for a period of at least one year from the date of approval of these financial statements.
-As stated in Note 41(f), at the date of signing the Company financial statements, the Company also has £2.0 billion of undrawn committed facilities available.
+Whilst the Company has net current liabilities of £602.0 million as at 31 December 2022, this principally reflects the Company's net short-term intercompany loan position of £330.6 million at the reporting date.
+As stated in Note 45(i), at the date of signing the Company accounts, the Company also has £2.2 billion of committed facilities available.
+However, the directors have taken into consideration three inter-group committed revolving credit facilities that have been put in place by the Company for subsidiary entities totalling £750.0 million.
+Whilst these facilities have never been drawn, for the purpose of the preparation of forecasts, the directors consider that the Company has £750.0 million of committed facilities available.
 The cash flow forecasts indicate that, even under the severe but plausible downside scenario, the Company's existing resources and committed facilities, are sufficient to enable it to trade and pay its liabilities as they fall due for the forecast period.

-Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least one year from the date of approval of the Company financial statements, and therefore have prepared the financial statements on a going concern basis.
+Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least one year from the date of approval of the Company financial statements, and therefore have prepared the aforementioned financial statements on a going concern basis.